-Campus Representative: Mark Lilleleht, Assistant Director for Awards, at awards@iris.wisc.edu
+Campus Representative: Mark Lilleleht, Assistant Director for Awards at awards@iris.wisc.edu

-The Critical Language Scholarship (CLS) Program is part of the U.S. Department of State, Bureau of Educational and Cultural Affairs.
+The CLS program is part of the U.S. Department of State, Bureau of Educational and Cultural Affairs.
 It is a fully-funded overseas intensive language and cultural immersion program for American undergraduate and graduate students.
-With the goal of broadening the base of Americans studying and mastering critical languages and building relationships between the people of the United States and other countries, CLS provides opportunities to a diverse range of students from across the United States at every level of language learning.
+With the goal of broadening the base of Americans studying and mastering critical languages and to build relationships between the people of the United States and other countries, CLS provides opportunities to a diverse range of students from across the United States at every level of language learning.